nlesc-nano/auto-FOX/README.rst

 Currently implemented
 =====================

-This package is a work in progress; the following modules are currently implemented:
+This package is a work in progress; the following functionalities are currently implemented:

-- A multi-XYZ reader at FOX.functions.read_xyz_
+- A multi-XYZ reader
-- A radial distribution generator at FOX.functions.radial_distribution_
+- A radial distribution generator (RDF)
+- A root mean squared displacement generator (RMSD)
+- A root mean squared fluctuation generator (RMSF)
+- A new MultiMolecule for handling and processing the molecules resulting from MD trajectories

 .. _documentation: https://auto-fox.readthedocs.io/en/latest/
 .. _Miniconda: http://conda.pydata.org/miniconda.html
 .. _FOX.examples: https://github.com/BvB93/auto-FOX/blob/master/FOX/examples/input.py
-.. _FOX.functions.read_xyz: https://github.com/BvB93/auto-FOX/tree/master/FOX/functions/read_xyz.py
-.. _FOX.functions.radial_distribution: https://github.com/BvB93/auto-FOX/tree/master/FOX/functions/radial_distribution.py